-A: The Medical Laboratory Science (MLS) program is the only university-based program of its kind in New Jersey.
+It is the only university-based program of its kind in New Jersey.
 The curriculum consists of 45 credits of professional coursework taken in 15 months starting with the summer semester.
-The curriculum covers all major areas of Medical Laboratory Science with additional experiences provided in laboratory management, statistical analysis and laboratory method evaluation, research methods, and molecular diagnostics.
+The curriculum covers all major areas of Clinical Laboratory Science with additional experiences provided in laboratory management, statistical analysis and laboratory method evaluation, research methods, and molecular diagnostics.
 We are located on the Newark campus, with some didactic components offered online.
 On- and off-campus practical experiences complement classroom instruction.

 A: Medical Laboratory Scientists use their biomedical expertise to: Provide lab data and information to physicians to help diagnose cancer, diabetes, liver and kidney disease, drug overdoses, and many other conditions; identify pathogens and determine their susceptibility to various drugs; analyze DNA and RNA in infectious agents to identify drug resistance mutations; prepare stem cells, red blood cells and platelets for safe transfusion; identify leukemic cells so appropriate therapy can be initiated; identify mutations associated with genetic diseases by analyzing a patient’s DNA, RNA or proteins; monitor therapy with anticoagulants and other drugs to ensure patient safety.

 A: A minimum GPA of 2.85 and a C or better in all prerequisite coursework is required.
 Students from collaborating NJ Colleges and Universities seeking admission to the program as the professional component of the joint Bachelor of Science degree program must complete 88-90 general education and basic science courses prior to admittance.
 All other applicants must meet the following requirements: